 Winners will be revealed at a gala awards dinner in front of the IT industry and called up on stage to accept their win.

 Winners will receive a trophy acknowledging their win.

 Coverage on all winners and finalists will be promoted on CRN's sister title, iTnews, which is read every day by tens of thousands of major IT customers and CIOs.

 All winners and finalists will receive a brand pack containing the awards logo to use on their website and marketing

 We may also recognise Highly Commended and Commended companies in each category.
-These entrants will also receive a brand pack and get promoted across CRN and iTnews.

 The CRN Impact Awards will be judged by a CRN editorial panel and industry experts, who will consider how well the project achieved the customer's desired outcome